In Algiers, students march to demand immediate end to Bouteflika rule

 Several close allies, including FLN figures and union leaders, have in the past weeks abandoned Bouteflika.

+Bouteflika established himself in the early 2000s by ending a civil war with Islamist militants that claimed 200,000 lives.

+However, dissatisfaction has grown with an establishment widely seen as unaccountable.
+Demands have increased for a new generation to take over, one that could modernize the oil-dependent state and give hope to a young population impatient for a better life.

-Writing by Ulf Laessing, Editing by William Maclean
+Writing by Ulf Laessing, Editing by William Maclean and Jon Boyle